ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 For example, the PPOCatalog will output Encoders that output a latent vector and two Heads that take this latent vector as input.
 (That's why Catalogs have a ``latent_dims`` attribute).
 Heads and distributions behave accordingly.
 Whenever you create a Catalog, the decision tree is executed to find suitable configs for models and classes for distributions.
+By default this happens in :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_encoder_config` and :py:meth:`~ray.rllib.core.models.catalog.Catalog._get_dist_cls_from_action_space`.
-Whenever you build a model, the config is compiled into a model.
+Whenever you build a model, the config is turned into a model.
+Distributions are instantiated per forward pass of an RL Module and are therefore not built.

 API philosophy
 --------------